"Mr. Frodo is not going anywhere without me."

 Actually, I plan on having an SBG entry every year from now on around Christmastime, but I have only done it in 2012 and 2009.
 It might be nice for me to count my blessings and wish good cheer to all, but instead, I must recount the happenings of Nov.
 23, 2013, to explain how Lord of the Rings pinball is in my home.
 I have verbally told this story to a handful of friends, but now, it is my Christmas card.

-Tova's goal for the day was simple — to have sushi.
-We successfully did that for lunch at a place aptly called "I Luv Sushi" in Lakewood, Calif.
-As we finished our sushi, I made a random suggestion by saying, "Hey, do you want to play pinball across the street?"
-Tova did not respond with major enthusiasm, but because Cal Bowl, an enormous bowling alley with an arcade, was extremely close, we went there anyway.
+I successfully had sushi at a place aptly called "I Luv Sushi" in Lakewood, Calif.
+As I finished the sushi with my girlfriend, I made a random suggestion by saying, "Hey, do you want to play pinball across the street?"
+Because Cal Bowl, an enormous bowling alley with an arcade, was extremely close, we went there, although she was not enthused.

 Again, a day of success continued.
-Only three pinball machines were in the place, but the first one we encountered, The Simpsons, had a free credit on it.
+Only three pinball machines were in the place, and the first one we encountered, The Simpsons, had a free credit on it.
 We played that credit.

 We then moved over to a superior game, Lord of the Rings, which had a sign on that read: "For Sale, $600.00."